kivy/kivy-ios/README.md

 targetted a simulator but have only armv7/arm64.
 Maybe you want to target your iPad but it as only x86_64.

-### Why does the python multiprocess module/async call not work?
+### Why does the python multiprocess/subprocess module not work?

 The iOS application model does not currently support multi-processing in a cross-platform compatible way.
 The application design focuses on minizing processor usage (to minimize power consumption) and promotes an [alternative concurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).

-If you need to make use of threads or processes, you should consider using [PyObjus](https://github.com/kivy/pyobjus) to leverage native iOS functionals for this.
+If you need to make use of multiple processes, you should consider using [PyObjus](https://github.com/kivy/pyobjus) to leverage native iOS functionals for this.